SCOPE: Prompt Evolution for Enhancing Agent Effectiveness: Observations and Motivation

 \textbf{Our Insight: Prompt Evolution for Agents.} We propose a fundamentally different approach that leverages the structural properties of agentic systems.
 Rather than accumulating external strategies (memory-augmented), relying on in-context inference (alarm-based), or optimizing offline (static), we treat the agent's prompt as an evolvable parameter that improves from execution traces online.
 Since agents are invoked repeatedly, their prompts can evolve throughout execution, where each invocation is an opportunity to apply learned guidelines.
 Guidelines synthesized from traces are integrated directly into each agent's prompt, teaching the agent how to handle specific situations rather than hoping it infers corrections.
-This approach naturally enables: \begin{itemize} \item \textbf{Step-level adaptation}: Update the prompt during execution, allowing recovery from mid-task failures. \item \textbf{Per-agent optimization}: Each agent role evolves its own prompt based on role-specific patterns. \end{itemize} Empirical validation of these design choices is provided in Appendix~\ref{app:further_analysis}.
+This approach naturally enables \textbf{step-level adaptation}, where the prompt is updated during execution to allow recovery from mid-task failures, and \textbf{per-agent optimization}, where each agent role evolves its own prompt based on role-specific patterns.
+Empirical validation of these design choices is provided in Appendix~\ref{app:further_analysis}.

 \textbf{Problem Formulation.} We formalize this as a prompt optimization problem.
 Consider an agent whose behavior is governed by a prompt $\theta$.
 The execution generates a trace $\tau_t$ containing actions and observations.
 We treat $\tau_t$ as a learning signal, \textit{i.e.} similar to how gradients guide optimization, where errors and suboptimal behaviors indicate how $\theta$ should be updated.
 Since the prompt space is discrete, we cannot compute gradients directly.
 Instead, we synthesize a natural language \textit{guideline} $g_t$ from the trace $\tau_t$:

 where $\theta_t$ is the current prompt, $g_t$ is the synthesized guideline, and $\oplus$ denotes integration.
 This formulation shifts from static prompt engineering to self-evolving prompts that enhance agent effectiveness.